 Torquay had a very active anti-vivisection movement.
 One of the local leaders of the Torquay Anti-Vivisection Society was Babbacombe’s Georgina Baroness Mount-Temple – the step-daughter-in-law of Lord Palmerston and a friend of John Ruskin and Dante Gabriele Rossetti.
 Georgina can be seen in this photograph (below) along with Juliet Latour Temple.

-A great humanitarian, her interests also included the Band of Mercy founded by Lord Mount-Temple, the Royal Society for the Prevention of Cruelty to Animals, and the Temperance Movement.
+A great humanitarian, her interests also included the Band of Mercy, whose first President was Lord Mount-Temple, the Royal Society for the Prevention of Cruelty to Animals, and the Temperance Movement.
 She lived at Babbacombe Cliff (later re-named the Babbacombe Cliff Hotel and now flats) and fed birds from the veranda at the front of the house.
-Georgina died in 1901 and her obituaries recorded a woman who campaigned with, “passionate indignation against cruelty and injustice…” However, the Manchester Guardian felt it necessary to comment on her commitment to, “lost causes and impossible beliefs”.
+Georgina died in 1901 and her obituaries recorded a woman who campaigned with “passionate indignation against cruelty and injustice…” However, the Manchester Guardian felt it necessary to comment on her commitment to “lost causes and impossible beliefs”.

 In 1903 a bronze statue was erected by her friends in her memory.
 Even today a few picked flowers can often be seen in the hands of the statue which still stands in Babbacombe.
 There’s also a horse trough dedicated to Georgina at the Torre Station end of Avenue Road.
 Indeed, practical provision was often made by those campaigning for the welfare of animals.
 In Dartmouth’s Charles Street, there’s a horse trough with a drinking fountain.
 Dated 1898, the trough is set with lead letters which record that it was erected, “in memory of Henrietta Loraine, a founder member of the SE Devon branch of the RSPCA and, for 10 years, secretary of the Torquay Anti-Vivisection Society”.